Paranoid personality disorder: Treatment

+Treatment of paranoid personality disorder can be challenging, as individuals with this disorder are reluctant to find help and have difficulty trusting others.
+They may lack insight into their disorder, and may not experience internal distress.
+Due to the impact of their behaviors of people around them, they may be persuaded by family members to enter treatment.
 Partly as a result of tendencies to mistrust others, there have been few studies conducted over the treatment of paranoid personality disorder.

-Currently, there are no medicines FDA approved in treating PPD, but antidepressants, antipsychotics, and mood stabilizers may be prescribed under wrong assumptions to treat some of the symptoms.
+Currently, there are no medications approved by the U.S. Food and Drug Administration (FDA) for treating PPD; but antidepressants, antipsychotics, and mood stabilizers may be prescribed under wrong assumptions to treat some of the symptoms.
+The effects on aggression of the aforementioned medications have been studied in the case of borderline personality disorder (BPD), for which there are also no medications approved by the FDA; the results indicate that "antipsychotics as a class do not have a large effect on aggression", which in turn indicates that treatments for psychosis are not effective for treatment of PPD.
+Paranoid ideation can be ameliorated by second-generation antipsychotics.

 Another form of treatment of PPD is psychoanalysis, normally used in cases where both PPD and BPD are present.
 However, no published studies directly state the effectiveness of this form of treatment on specifically PPD, as opposed to its effects on BPD.
-CBT (cognitive behavioral therapy) has also been suggested as a possible treatment to paranoid personality disorder, but while case studies have shown improvement in the symptoms of the disorder, no systematic/widespread data has been collected to support this.
+Cognitive behavioral therapy (CBT) has also been suggested as a possible treatment to paranoid personality disorder, but while case studies have shown improvement in the symptoms of the disorder, no systematic/widespread data has been collected to support this.
 A recent meta-analysis revealed that no specific randomized controlled trials (RCTs) currently focus solely on PPD.
-Instead, PPD was merely one of several possible diagnoses in a small number of existing trials, resulting in a minimal count of relevant recruited patients (e.g., an RCT on Schema Therapy).
-Treatments for PPD can be challenging, as individuals with PPD are reluctant in finding help and have difficulty trusting others.
+Instead, PPD was merely one of several possible diagnoses in a small number of existing trials, resulting in a minimal count of relevant recruited patients (e.g., an RCT on Schema Therapy), or constituted the primary diagnosis in a few individual cases or case series (e.g., a seven-case series on Evolutionary Systems Therapy).

 Epidemiology

-PPD occurs in about 0.5–4.4% of the general population.
-It is seen in 2–10% of psychiatric outpatients.
+The estimated prevalence of PPD ranges from 2.1% to 4.4%.
+It is seen in 2–10% of psychiatric outpatients, while in inpatients the prevalence range is 10–30%.
 In clinical samples men have higher rates, whereas epidemiologically there is a reported higher rate of women.

+It is estimated that 75% of people with PPD also have another, comorbid personality disorder, with the most common ones being avoidant and borderline personality disorders, followed by narcissistic personality disorder.
+Schizoid and schizotypal personality disorders also frequently present alongside PPD.
+In addition, agoraphobia, anxiety disorders, major depressive disorder, obsessive–compulsive disorder and substance use disorders are other possibly comorbid disorders that may be indicated by anxious and depressive symptoms.